industrial-optimization-group/DESDEO/docs/tutorials/moo_primer.md

 It allows the identification of solutions that fulfill the properties of Pareto optimality _in the solution set_ being studied.
-Domination is a central concept when generating approximations and representations of Pareto optimal solution sets and their images.
+Domination is a central concept when generating approximations and representations of Pareto optimal solution sets and their images for computationally demanding problems.
 We will return to this topic when discussing about evolutionary multiobjective optimization in the section
 [Evolutionary multiobjective optimization](#evolutionary-multiobjective-optimization).